cpputest/cpputest/platforms/Eclipse-Cygwin/README.md

 ```

 ####3.
 Install Eclipse CDT
-Copy Eclipse CDT (Kepler) to your system drive.
+Use your existing Eclipse CDT (Juno, Kepler, ...) or unpack the release to your system drive.
 You may use the 32 bit version as it will work on all systems.
 Unless you have a specific reason, you do not require the 64 bit version.
 You may need to install or update your Java JRE and add it to your system path.
 The JRE needs to match, e.g. 32 bit Eclipse requires the 32 bit JRE.

 ####4.
-Install the Eclipse C/C++ plugin
+Install the C/C++Unit plugin
 Open Eclipse.
 Accept the default workspace for now (you may want to set a more appropriate workspace location later on).
 Then install the "C/C++ Unit Test" plugin:
   "Help"->"Install New Software"-> work with "Kepler - http://download.eclipse.org/releases/kepler".